airqo-platform/AirQo-api/src/airflow/README.md

 ### Run the main function

-The `main.py` accepts atleast one argument which specifies the utilty functions you want to run.
+The `main.py` accepts one mandatory argument `--action` which specifies the utility functions you want to run.
 Output of every task/function is a csv file containing data generated after execution.

 | Argument         | Purpose|
 |---------------------------|------------------|